Fish Tank pH Levels (An easy guide for fishkeepers)

 Most pH test kits are easy to use and will return a result comparable to the pH scale.

 Becoming familiar with pH values is an important step.
-You will need to know the ideal pH level for your fish species, why pH can rise or fall, and how to create an environment with a stable, balanced pH.
+You will need to know the ideal pH level for your fish species, why pH can rise or fall, and how to create a stable, balanced environment.

-You will have probably noticed me referring to a high pH as both “alkaline” and “basic” throughout this article.
+You will probably have noticed me referring to a high pH as “alkaline” and “basic” throughout this article.
 I will give a very brief explanation, but it’s not necessary to understand the difference between alkaline and basic as an aquarist.

 Definition of Basic